laravel/docs/artisan.md

         //
     }

-If you would like to call another console command and suppress all of its output, you may use the `callSilently` method.
-The `callSilently` method has the same signature as the `call` method:
+If you would like to call another console command and suppress all of its output, you may use the `callSilent` method.
+The `callSilent` method has the same signature as the `call` method:

-    $this->callSilently('mail:send', [
+    $this->callSilent('mail:send', [
         'user' => 1, '--queue' => 'default'
     ]);